 Coworking is a style of work that involves independent workers or teams using a shared working environment, such as an office.

-Unlike more traditional office environments, people that use coworking spaces are typically not employed by the same organisation.
+Unlike more traditional office environments, people that use coworking spaces are typically not all employed by the same organisation.

 Coworking is particularly attractive to startup founders and teams, contractors, freelancers, small business operators and sole traders.
 However, coworking spaces are also increasingly being used by larger corporates, who have recognised the many benefits that can be derived from coworking.

 Some of the benefits of coworking include:

 - The flexibility to work where, when and how you want.

 - Reduced operating costs (e.g. no expensive office leases).

 - Synergies from working near or with other business operators and staff.